Website Preloader

 Keeping Messaging Clear

-Simply put, viewers’ attention spans are seriously limited.
-As we mentioned, you have about one to two minutes at best to get your message across before viewers begin to drop off naturally.
-Not just that, but too many key points might make it harder for your audience to absorb the information.
-Sometimes it’s best to think about doing another animation down the road for additional messaging.
+Simply put, attention spans are limited.
+You usually have one to two minutes at best to get your message across before natural drop-off begins.
+Not only that, but packing in too many key points can make the piece harder to absorb.
+In many cases, it’s more effective to create a second animation later rather than force too much into one.

 a pencil drawing a concept with a paper airplane flying off the concept notes with text: motion graphics process step 4 concepting treatment